PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Ethics Statement

 \section{Ethics Statement}

-All queries in this work target publicly available professional information; we do not scrape private data.
-The benchmark publishes aggregated platform scores, not underlying personal records.
-All evaluation was conducted using only publicly available profile information.
-All human annotation for validation was conducted with informed consent, and annotators were compensated at rates exceeding local minimum wage requirements.
-We recognize that people-search technology can be misused, and we encourage adopters of this benchmark to pair it with responsible data-handling policies.
+All queries target publicly available professional information; we do not scrape private data.
+The benchmark publishes aggregated platform scores, not individual personal records.
+Human annotators were compensated above local minimum wage and provided informed consent.
+We recognize that people-search technology can be misused and encourage adopters to pair this benchmark with responsible data-handling policies.